seldstein/personal-site-hugo/content/other-stuff.md

 sidebar: false
 ---

-## Digital Notebook
+## Notebook

-It's a digital notebook.

----
+My [digital workspace](https://publish.obsidian.md/sam-feldstein/), where I keep notes, project documents, and other adversaria.

 ## Like Father Like Son Like Movies